Queen Street Police Station

 The Queen Street RUC Station was a Royal Ulster Constabulary (RUC) station in Belfast, Northern Ireland, from 1933 to 2000.
-Before that, it was used as the main premises of the Royal Belfast Hospital for Sick Children from 1878 to 1932.
-It has been effectively abandoned since 2000 and is visibly deteriorating.
+It was used as the main premises of the Royal Belfast Hospital for Sick Children from 1878 to 1932.
+The building has been effectively abandoned since 2000 and is visibly deteriorating.
 The building was granted listed status in 1979.

 History

 Hospital years

 The site was purchased from the Belfast Corporation in 1876 as an empty plot of land beside the recently built Gas Office.
 Prior to this, the plot had been used by the Mechanics Guild.

 The building contractor was William McCammond who would also later go on to become the Lord Mayor of Belfast.

 Thomas Jackson & Son of Corn Market were commissioned to design the hospital.
 Thomas and his two sons are credited with designing many of the iconic buildings in and around Belfast.

 Their submitted plan was for a baroque style 44 bed hospital, although it ended up opening with only 18.
 Many of the beds featured illuminated cards dedicated to donators and notable persons.
 The initial budget was set at £3,840 although it ended up costing in excess of £5,000.
 It was completed in 1877 ahead of schedule despite several setbacks.
 However, when the final lettering was being carved close to the heraldic arms of Belfast, it was decided to change this date to 1878 instead.

 The hospital finally vacated the building in 1932 after 53 years of operation following the opening of a new hospital on the Falls Road.